 - The above prices are subject to the size and brand of the wood.
 Costs also vary depending on if the product is engineered or solid hardwood.

-- Finally, if you already have hardwood floors, even engineered wood floors, but you wish to refinish them you can opt for sand, stain and two coats of varnish which will cost you approximately $2 per square foot, including the cost of stain.
+- If you already have hardwood floors but wish to refinish them, it will cost approximately $2.50 per square foot, including stain.

-- This will cost you approximately $1 to $3 per square foot in material and $1.50 in labor, assuming your subfloors are in tact.
+- This will cost approximately $2 to 4 per square foot in material and $2 to $2.50 in labour, assuming your subfloors are intact.